swcurran/didwebvh-info/docs/whois.md

 and the issuers that attest to them.

 The following is a use case for the `/whois` capability.
-Consider an example of the `did:tdw` controller being a mining company that has exported a shipment and created a "Product Passport" Verifiable Credential with information about the shipment.
+Consider an example of the `did:webvh` controller being a mining company that has exported a shipment and created a "Product Passport" Verifiable Credential with information about the shipment.
 A country importing the shipment (the Importer) might want to know more about the issuer of the VC, and hence, the details of the shipment.
 They